And why Title Loans are NOT Long term solutions.

 When applying for your next title loan, remember these charts.
-Fast Title Lenders does not recommend any loan over 12 months and we only provide estimates for loans up to 24 months.
-Use our Title Loan Calculator to figure out the costs of any loan between 4-24 months.
+Fast Title Lenders does not recommend any loan over 24 months and we only provide estimates for loans up to 30 months.
+Use our car title loan calculator to calculate the costs of any loan between 4-30 months.

-Some Car Title Loans Online are now offering 36-48 month loans and some have minimum terms of 24 months.
-If a lender wants you to commit to a Title Loan for a long period of time, that goes against the definition of title loans being short term solutions.
-You may want to consider finding a more honest lender.
+Some online car title loan companies are now offering 36-48 month loans.
+Further, some have minimum terms of 24 months.
+If a lender wants you to commit to a title loan for a long period of time, that goes against the definition of title loans being short term solutions.
+You may want to consider finding a lender offering better terms.

 Mistakes you can Avoid with a Title Loan